Wheels Up has acquired Avianis in play to enhance customer experience

 Wheels Up Connect jet sharing

 It has been a busy year for Wheels Up.
-In August, after announcing the additional financing, it launched at a guaranteed availability, capped hourly rate super-midsize program.
+In August, after announcing the additional financing, it launched a guaranteed-availability, capped-hourly-rate super-midsize program.

-Dichter has said in addition to expanding its share of the full aircraft charter market, he believes the company has big growth potential tapping into members who fly under 10 hours per year privately.
-He estimates there are around 100,000 U.S. high net worth customers and companies that use private aviation on a regular basis.
+Dichter has said that, in addition to expanding its share of the full aircraft charter market, he believes the company has significant growth potential by tapping into members who fly privately under 10 hours per year.
+He estimates that around 100,000 U.S. high-net-worth customers and companies use private aviation regularly.

 Recommended Reading: